cicsdev/cics-java-jcicsx-samples/README.md

 ## char-link-program-sample

 This sample is similar to the above, but shows the data being returned in a CHAR container, and therefore recieves a string as the output of the linked CICS Program.

+## mockito-testing-containers-sample

+This sample shows how to get data from BIT containers, and how to test the core logic of your application by using Mockito to mock the JCICSX calls.